Songwriting with Elle Rae and Her JD-Xi Synth

 Lisa: The music actually came first for this one.
 I was borrowing a baritone guitar from a friend, and I was so inspired by it!
 I wrote this guitar riff and verse melody but never finished the song.
 The musical idea was always there in the back of my mind, and I knew it was special for the right situation.
 When the opportunity came up, to be a part of this special album inspired by one of my favorite childhood toys, I was so excited to put the two together!
 I brought the idea to my writing partner Joshua Bartholomew, and he was really inspired by it, too.
 He picked up a bass, and I picked up a guitar, and it all came together pretty quickly.

 How do you approach writing songs?

 Lisa: Every song is different, but quite often I will hear a melody first and then search for a bass line to compliment/contrast.
 That usually gets the train moving.
 I guess that might sound strange coming from a keyboard player.
-In this case, the main guitar riff, is also the bass line.
+In this case, the main guitar riff is also the bass line.
 I have a very unconventional way of playing the guitar.
-I actually play it more like a bass.
+I play it more like a bass.
 It’s actually on my list of things to do, “not suck on guitar” lol.
 Getting back to the process…once I have the melodic idea and bass line formed, I start to work on specific keyboard parts and textures to build upon the existing structure.
 This isn’t exactly how it flows for every song.
 There’s an RnB song I was working on last week for an artist, and I wrote the melody and the lyrics at the same time while playing these rich Gospel chords on the piano.
 It all depends.
-Regarding lyrical content, I always keep a list of song concepts, lyrical ideas, poetry in my notes on my phone.
+Regarding lyrical content, I always keep a list of song concepts, lyrical ideas, and poetry in my notes on my phone.
 Sometimes they come separate from the melodic ideas and sometimes at the same time.
-The thing that is constant is this spark…his instinct to channel something that moves me and that will hopefully move other people.
+The thing that is constant is this spark…this instinct to channel something that moves me and that will hopefully move other people.